cnorling/norling.io/content/post/latex-resume/index.md

 \end{tabular}
 ```

 The document is already looking much better!
 The next thing I want to do is increase the size of my name and capitalize it as well as the sections.
 For that, we can use `\MakeUppercase{}` and `\huge`.
-I also want the things on the right side of the heading to align to the right side of the page; We can do that by applying the `>{\raggedright\arraybackslash}` directive to the columns in question.
+I also want the things on the right side of the heading to align to the right side of the page; We can do that by applying the `>{\raggedright\arraybackslash}` directive to the column in question.

 ```latex
 \newcommand{\heading}{